DFE-Digital/technical-guidance/guides/govuk-paas.md

 GOV.UK Platform as a Service (PaaS) is a platform developed by [Government Digital Service (GDS)](https://www.gov.uk/government/organisations/government-digital-service) and available for government departments to deploy applications and backend services.
 It is based on the widely used open source platform [Cloud Foundry](https://www.cloudfoundry.org/) and built on [Amazon Web Services](https://aws.amazon.com/).

 Several production applications are already running on GOV.UK PaaS but production usage still needs to be approved by the DfE architecture and security teams on a case-by-case basis.
 This is currently being progressed.
 In the meantime, please speak with your architecture partner or contact architecture.services@education.gov.uk.
+You can also request access to a sandbox space to explore GOV.UK PaaS for free.
+See [Onboarding](#onboarding).

 ## Suitability